 It was the summer, and I had spent the night studying for my last math exam the next morning.
 It was a very hard time.
 I was very stressed and a strange, ominous feeling surrounding me.

 I was a student in the ninth grade, which is also called the third preparatory class.
 That year, there was a new system imposed on us.
-It would last only for one year, and then it would be canceled.
+It would last only for one year, and then it would be cancelled.
 It stated that students in my level should progress to what was called the “final basic school exam”, meaning we have to pass the subjects of the year in one week to go on to the next stage of secondary school.
 After this, we would go on to pass the high school final exam.

 I spent most of the night preparing for that next day.
 My family stayed with me for a while until we all fell asleep.
 The next morning no one woke up.
 Students went to the school, which was a ten-minute walk away from my home.
 Examinations halls had been prepared, and strange examiners were ready to close the doors at eight.
 Everyone was there except for me.